Nyumat/stacks-everywhere/README.md

 This one is definitely the most trendy.
 It's a opt-in boostrap for the full stack ecosystem containing:

+- Next.js
 - TypeScript
+- Tailwind CSS
-- Next.js
+- tRPC
-- Prisma ORM
+- Prisma
 - PostgreSQL
-- tRPC
 - NextAuth.js
-- Tailwind CSS

 ### Ratings

 - Developer Experience (DX): **5/5**
-- Performance: **3/5**
+- Performance: **4/5**
-- Time To Ship: **1/5**
+- Time To Ship: **5/5**
-- Community/Popularity: **2.5/5**
+- Community/Popularity: **2/5**
-- Functionality & Sustainability: **4.5/5**
+- Functionality & Sustainability: **5/5**

-Overall I *really* liked this stack.
+Overall I *greatly* enjoy this stack.

-The great thing here with T3 is the end-to-end type safety that you get wit tRPC, Prisma, and TypeScript.
+The great thing here with T3 is the end-to-end type safety that you get through the entire stack.
 Truly gamechanging.
-However, this ofc does add to the TTS.
+I found adding features to be predictable, reliable, and quick.
+The only issue with T3 is that it's constantly undergoing improvements, which can cause breaking changes.

 ## The [MERN Stack](https://www.mongodb.com/mern-stack)